Credit Card Reconciliation (Pro)

 • Ending Date — This helps determine what transactions to show, only displaying those transactions that have occurred between the last reconciliation date and the date entered here.

 • Ending Balance — Enter the balance as of the ending date entered.
+This number should be a negative since Credit Cards are in a state of liability, thus negative when reconciling.

 • Service Charge — Enter any service charges associated with the card during that period.